 What if recreationists ignore the regulations?

-The Forest Recreation Regulation enables law enforcement officers to issue tickets and/or require a court appearance for contravention of the regulations.
-Offenders could face fines of up to $1000 per violation.
+The Public Lands Administration Regulation enables law enforcement officers to issue tickets and/or require a court appearance for contravention of the regulations.
+Non-compliance may result in fines of up to $1000 per violation.

-If you see activities that are not in alignment with the regulation of a PLUZ please contact the local SRD office.
+If you see activities that are not in alignment with the regulation of a PLUZ please contact the local AEP office.

 Lead by example and encourage others to recreate responsibly.